monitorjbl/BRBbio/readme.md

 standalone.pass=root
 ```

+Currently, only MySQL has been tested and verified to work with this application.
+Other databases may as well, but there is exactly **zero** support for them at this time.

 # Building

 This is for anyone that would like to play around with the source code.
 Building is very simple, but you'll need a couple of things before you get started: